-Classified Title: HR Generalist Role/Level/Range: ATP/04/PC Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F, 8:30am - 5:00pm Exempt Status: Exempt Location: Eastern High Campus Department name: Employee and Labor Relations Personnel area: University Administration
+Classified Title: HR Generalist Role/Level/Range: ATP/04/PC Starting Salary Range: $52,210-$71,890 Annually (Commensurate with experience) Employee group: Full Time Schedule: Monday - Friday/8:30 am - 5:00 pm Exempt Status: Exempt Location: Hybrid/School of Medicine Campus Department name: SOM Uro General Admin and Financee Personnel area: School of Medicine

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.